pulp/pulpcore/staging_docs/user/learn/from-pulp-2.md

 ### Importers -> Remotes

 CLI users may not have been aware of Importer objects because they were embedded into CLI commands with repositories.
-In Pulp 3, this object is now called a {term}`Remote`.
+In Pulp 3, this object is now called a `Remote`.
 The scope of this object has been reduced to interactions with a single external source.
 They are no longer associated with a repository.